elevans/elevans-kb/docs/networking/ssh.md

 ## Using your SSH `.pub` key on target machine

-To use your `.pub` key on a target machine/server simply copy your `id_ed25519.pub` file from the host machine to your `~/.ssh/authorized_keys/` folder on the target machine.
+To use your `.pub` key on a target machine/server simply copy the contents of your `id_ed25519.pub` file from the host machine to the `~/.ssh/authorized_keys` file on the target machine.

 ## Setup SSH config